rocketas/spTest/README.md

 # Contributing

-All Javascript is written using ES6.
+The only thing necessary to contribute is access to this Github repository.
+Please note that all Javascript is written using ES6.
 For more information about the project, see the project website: [COMP 523 R Team](http://comp523teamr.web.unc.edu/)

 # Authors
 Tian Liu - Front-end and Design Lead